timmalstead/Very_Important_Column_Generator/readme.md

 Designed and developed by Timothy Malstead timmalstead@gmail.com

-NEED TO DO MEDIA QUERIES FOR ARTICLE PAGE, ARTICLE INDEX PAGE AND SPLASH PAGE

-MEDIA QUERIES, MORE ARTICLES, LIGHT/DARK AND RANDOM WORD JS.
+MORE ARTICLES, AND RANDOM WORD JS.
 THE REST, LIKE A SHARING API, IS GRAVY.

+issues: mobile sized hamburger buttons are acting weird, edit user title doesn't reflect new name after username is changed, but it is changing it in the database